aguilita1/namer_flutter_app/README.md

 A reference implementation to demonstrate how to use Azure Piplines with a simple Flutter application that targets iOS and Andriod.

+### ⚠️WARNING: Currently broken still working through use-case to build and deploy to Google App Store and Apple App Store.

 ## Demonstrates Various Continuous Integration Stages
 * Download Secure File ``DownloadSecureFile@1``
 * Copy File ``CopyFiles@2``